Need for zkSpeed: Accelerating HyperPlonk for Zero-Knowledge Proofs: HyperPlonk Accelerator Units

-The advantages of DFS are noticeable: it eliminates the need to store entire intermediate layers, making it practical for large problem sizes, and provides the ability to rate-match with upstream or downstream units and maintain throughput.
+The advantages of this hybrid traversal \cite{mulfunc_tree} are noticeable: it eliminates the need to store entire intermediate levels, making it practical for large problem sizes, and provides the ability to rate-match with upstream or downstream units and maintain throughput.
 By adjusting the number of PEs, the unit can handle varying input and output rates, forming a full pipeline with other units.
 The ability to reuse across multi-functions eliminates the need to allocate multiple dedicated units, saving 41.6\% area across global Pareto design points in Section~\ref{sec:Evaluation}.
-The HyperPlonk code uses BFS.
-BFS has greater dependence distance; we tile DFS and schedule work to avoid dependence stalls.
-Executing nodes already stresses CPU's limited compute resources, and we expect DFS to have little performance impact in software.
+As HyperPlonk's code uses BFS, it experiences greater dependence distances.
+Our traversal mitigates this by scheduling work to avoid dependence stalls.
+Executing nodes already stresses CPU's limited compute resources, so we expect hybrid traversal to have little performance impact in software.